 Lead Lined Drywall

-Lead lined sheetrock is gypsum board that is laminated with sheet lead to provide shielding from high level radiation.
-Lead walls are installed in diagnostic imaging rooms to provide protection from x-ray and gamma ray radiation, and are used in laboratories and industrial x-ray applications.
+Lead-lined drywall, also called lead-lined sheetrock, is gypsum board that is laminated with sheet lead to provide shielding from high-level radiation.
+Lead walls are installed in diagnostic imaging rooms to protect from x-ray and gamma-ray radiation and are used in laboratories and industrial x-ray applications.

 Lead Lined Sheetrock (Gypsum Board) for Radiation Shielding

-Using lead walls provides a permanent solution for radiation shielding and offers more effective protection than partitions and mobile forms of shielding.
+Using lead drywall installation provides a permanent solution for radiation shielding and offers more effective protection than partitions and mobile forms of shielding.
 This is especially important for treatment rooms and other applications where employees are at risk of prolonged radiation exposure.

 Advantages of installing gypsum board with lead lining include: